 Kiran Bhat: But, all this home time, it must be inspiring you.
 How has it been affecting your work?
 Have you been channeling it productively?

 Baptist Coelho: I don’t know whether or not I am trying to address it, to be honest.
 I spend a lot of my time learning how to cook, taking care of my father, sanitising hands and surfaces, washing everything from eggs to packaged food; it’s like an endless circus of chores.
 In all this rigmarole, I also had to move to a different place of stay, which was difficult.
-I feel my art and research has taken a backseat for now.
-However, I still keep an eye on my projects from time to time and, as we speak, I am redesigning my website.
+However, I keep an eye on my projects from time to time and, as we speak, I am redesigning my website.

 Kiran Bhat: That’s completely normal.
 Work isn’t just about putting things out all of the time.
 We take time for ourselves; we work on ourselves; we care for ourselves, and suddenly, something happens, and we create art.
 And cooking, taking care of your father, these are good things.
 You’re adding to karma in a certain way, and that’s valuable.
 It’ll help recalibrate your body, so that once you do have to create something, you’ll be fresh, and ready to create anew.